Home Warranty vs. Home Insurance

-Home insurance does not cover wear and tear of appliances which happens a decent amount.
-The useful life of some common home appliances:
+Home insurance does not cover wear and tear of appliances.
+The useful life of some common home appliances are:

 |Appliance||Average Life (years)|

-Given each home has at least 10 of these, you are probably looking at something going wrong every couple of years.
-This is where a home warranty steps in.
+Given most homes have at least ten items above, you can expect a breakdown every couple of years -- this is where a home warranty proves valuable.
 How does a home warranty policy compare to a home insurance policy:

 |Home Insurance||Home Warranty|

 |Frequency of Claims||Once every nine years||Failure Rates|

 |Required with a Mortgage||

 First of all, if you have a mortgage on your home, you HAVE to have a homeowners insurance policy.
 A homeowners insurance policy is quite comprehensive and covers your home in the event of a total loss as well as other scenarios including: